-Chief Data and Insights Officer, Kate Carruthers, work collaboratively across UNSW to execute their data and information strategy to deliver business outcomes.
+At the CIO Edge event hosted by ADAPT, Kate Carruthers, Chief Data and Insights Officer, collaborates with various teams across UNSW to implement their data and information strategy to achieve business goals.

-Kate explains how the first step towards effective data management starts with ensuring cybersecurity, risk management, and privacy within your data governance policy.
+According to Kate, the initial step towards effective data management involves ensuring cybersecurity, risk management, and privacy within the organisation’s data governance policy.

-As a result, UNSW has been able to calibrate courses based on the most highly engaged with reading materials and launch Power BI dashboards for their executive leaders.
+As a result of Kate’s data-driven efforts, UNSW has aligned student courses with relevant reading materials and introduced Power BI dashboards for its executive leaders.

 Kate, can you tell us about your role at UNSW?